BeyondTrust/pbis-open/docs/md/domainjoin-cli.8.md

 * `bash` - fixes the bash prompt for backslashes in usernames

-* `dsplugin` - enables the PBIS directory services plugin on a Mac computer
+* `dsplugin` - enables the directory services plugin on a Mac computer

 * `firewall` - opens ports to the domain controller